apmckinlay/natureapp/insects/crabspid.md

 Crab Spiders can be found just about anywhere there are insects to eat and places to hide.
 However, they won't be found in very dry deserts or very cold mountaintops.
 The spiders live and hunt alone and are usually active during the day.

+Crab Spiders assist in plant pollination by picking up pollen from one flower and transferring it to others.
+They also eat insects and larvae that would otherwise damage the plants.

 **Did you know?** Spiders with small, strong jaws, such as the Crab Spider, make small holes in their prey and vomit their digestive fluids into the hole.
 As a result, they eat the insect from the inside out, leaving behind a hollow shell.

 <!-- generated, do not edit -->